 For an organization with 10,000 employees, every percent of reduced staff turnover means SEK 100-300 million.
 Today training play a big part in attracting and retaining the right skill on an increasingly tougher labour market.

 Fact box – the value of lower staff turnover

 - According to Josh Bersin, among others, it costs SEK 1-3 million to hire and “onboard” a new employee.

 - This means that an average staff turnover of 15% cost a company of 10,000 employees between SEK 1.5 and 3 billion.

 - Several studies, like the one from IBM above, show that increased opportunities for learning and development multiply employees’ willingness to remain at the company.

-- That is a lot of money.
+- That equals a lot of money.
 For a company with 10,000 employees, 1% difference in staff turnover mean SEK 100-300 mn in savings per year.

 Providing increased opportunities for learning in the organization does not only affect staff turnover.
 Other gains are:

-- Reduced time to competence – Content curation drastically reduces the time to build new capabilities compared to delivering through classrooms or developing your own content.
+- Reduced time for skills – Content curing drastically reduces the time to build new abilities compared to delivering through classrooms or developing your own content.

-- Increased productivity – Companies with top quartile training offers have 16% better productivity.
+- Increased productivity – Companies with better training offers have 16% better productivity.